Acellera/htmd/doc/source/explanation/system-building.md

 # System building

-System building is the work of turning a structure - a PDB, a homology model, a docked complex - into a simulation-ready system: protonated, segmented, solvated, ionised, parameterised against a force field, and written to a topology + coordinates pair that an MD engine accepts.
+System building is the work of turning a structure - a PDB, a homology model, a docked complex - into a simulation-ready system: protonated, segmented, solvated, ionised, parameterized against a force field, and written to a topology + coordinates pair that an MD engine accepts.
 HTMD treats this as a first-class workflow, not a script you string together by hand, and supports the full range of biomolecular systems through a single API.

 ## The canonical pipeline